azuline/rose/docs/METADATA_MANAGEMENT.md

 actions = ["replace:K-Pop"]
 ```

-Now, the `rose metadata run-stored-rules` command will run the above three
+The `rose metadata run-stored-rules` command will run the above three rules,
-rules, along with any other rules I have in my configuration file, on the
+along with any other rules I have in my configuration file, on the entire
-entire library.
+library.

 ## Mechanics

+Now that we've seen a bit of what the rules engine is capable of, let's explore
+its mechanics.

-The rules engine operates in two steps:
+The rules engine runs in two steps: it first _matches_ tracks, and then

-1. Find all tracks matching a _matcher_.
-2. Apply _actions_ to the matched tracks.
+_actions_ on those tracks.
+Each rule has one single matcher and one or more
+actions.
+If multiple actions are specified, they are run in order of
+specification.

+### Tags

+The rules engine supports matching and acting on the following tags:

+- `tracktitle`
+- `trackartist`
+- `tracknumber`
+- `discnumber`
+- `albumtitle`
+- `albumartist`
+- `releasetype`
+- `year`
+- `genre`
+- `label`

+The `trackartist`, `albumartist`, `genre`, and `label` tags are _multi-value_
+tags, which have a slightly different behavior from single-value tags for some
+of the actions.
+We'll explore this difference in the [Actions](#actions)
+section.

 ### Matchers

-Matchers are `(tags, pattern)` tuples for selecting tracks.
-Tracks are selected
+Matchers are a tuple of `(tags, pattern)`.
+The tags are a list of [supported
+tags](#tags).
+The pattern is a string.
+Tracks _match_ the matcher if the
-if the `pattern` matches one or more of the track's values for the given
+`pattern` is a substring of one or more of the values in the given `tags`.
-`tags`.

-Pattern matching is executed as a substring match.
-For example, the patterns
-`Chuu`, `Chu`, `hu`, and `huu` all match `Chuu`.
-Regex is not supported for
-pattern matching due to its performance.

-The `^` and `$` characters enable strict prefix and strict suffix matching,
+The pattern supports strict prefix and suffix matching with the `^` and `$`
+characters, respectively.
+If the pattern starts with `^`, then the tag value
+must start with the pattern in order to match.
+If the pattern ends with `$`,
+then the tag value must end with the pattern in order to match.
+Use both for a
-respectively.
-So for example, the pattern `^Chu` match `Chuu`, but not `AChuu`.
+string equality match; for example, the pattern `^Chuu$` matches only the value
+`Chuu`,

+If your pattern actually starts with `^` or ends with `$`, escape them with
-And the pattern `Chu$` matches `Chu`, but not `Chuu`.
+backslashes.
+For example, the pattern `\^.\$` matches the value `=^.$=`.

-Case sensitive
+Pattern matching is case sensitive.

 ### Actions

-Actions are `(tags, pattern, all, kind, *args)` tuples for modifying the
+Actions are a tuple of `(tags, pattern, kind, all, *kind_specific_args)`.
-metadata of a track.

-The `tags` and `pattern`, usually by default, equivalent the `matcher`.
-TODO

-Given a track, if the `pattern` matches the `tags`, by the same logic as the
-matchers, the action is applied.
+`tags` and `pattern` determine which tags and values to modify on the matched
+track. **These can differ from those matched by the matcher.** For example, you
+_can_ match tracks on `label:^SUNSEASKY$`, and action on the `genre` tag for
+the matched tracks.

+But by default, `tags` is set to `matched`, which means "action on the tags of
+the matcher."
+And by default, `pattern` is set to the `pattern` of the matcher,
+which restricts the modified tags to those matched by the matcher. which means
+that only matched tags are actioned.

+Note that `pattern` does not default to the matcher's pattern if (1) `tags !=
+matched` or (2) `all = true`.
+In those cases, `pattern` defaults to null, which
+matches all values.

+`kind` determines which action is taken on the matched tags. `all` only affects
+multi-value tags, determining whether to act on only matched value or all
+values.
+And each `kind` of action has different arguments of its own, which
+we'll explore below.

-There are five kinds of actions: `replace`, `sed`, `split`, `add`, and
+There are five _kinds_ of actions:
-`delete`.
-Each action has its own set of additional arguments.

 - `replace`: Replace a tag.
+- `sed`: ...
+- `split`: ...
+- `add`: ...
+- `delete`: ...

 ### Multi-Value Tags

 For multi-valued tags, `all`...

-### Track-Based Paradigm

-Each action is applied to the track _as a whole_.
-Rosé does not
-inherently restrict the action solely to the matched tag.
-What does this mean?

-Examples TODO

 ## Rule Language